 Beyond these two dominant perceptions (table 5), the data also pointed towards the prevalence of non-traditional space arrangements.
-"Temporary" (10 vendors, 12.50%) indicated a segment of vendors who did not have permanent fixtures, relying on daily allocations or transient spots.
-"No fixed space" (6 vendors, 7.50%) referred to highly mobile vendors, such as hawkers or pushcart operators, who moved within the mandi without a designated static spot.
-"Shared" (7 vendors, 8.75%) denoted arrangements where multiple vendors or businesses utilized the same physical shed or area, which can be a strategy for efficient space use but also prone to congestion if not well managed.
+"Temporary" (6vendors, 12%) indicated a segment of vendors who did not have permanent fixtures, relying on daily allocations or transient spots.
+"No fixed space" (5 vendors, 10%) referred to highly mobile vendors, such as hawkers or pushcart operators, who moved within the mandi without a designated static spot.
+"Shared" (4 vendors, 8.0%) denoted arrangements where multiple vendors or businesses utilized the same physical shed or area, which can be a strategy for efficient space use but also prone to congestion if not well managed.
 This distribution immediately flags spatial management as a critical area for intervention within Azadpur Mandi.

 To make Azadpur mandi operational in an efficient manner, respondents prioritized the infrastructure areas requiring immediate improvement (table 6).
 These priorities reflect both the functional shortcomings.
 Parking emerged as the most critical concern due to extreme congestion, shortage of designated parking spaces, and vehicle spill over onto narrow internal roads (table 6).
 Poor parking conditions directly contributed to loading delays, increased fuel consumption, and traffic bottlenecks.
 Ripening chambers were ranked second due to their complete absence in the mandi.
 Stakeholders expressed the need for scientifically managed ripening systems to improve fruit quality, reduce spoilage, and enhance marketability.
 Adequate warehousing was essential to protect produce from weather-induced damage and physical losses (table 6).
 Stakeholders emphasized the need for expansion and modernization of storage facilities, especially during peak arrival seasons.